-(269 ms), finding high intensity pixels (21 ms), neural network prediction (6.6 ms), Kalman filtering (0.43 ms), and displaying the image (83 ms).
-Hence reconstructing the image is clearly the most time consuming task and the NNK framework only adds a small computational overhead.
+Performing one iteration of tracking took on average 298 ms. The time was split as follows: reconstructing the image (269 ms), finding high-intensity pixels (21 ms), neural network prediction (6.6 ms), and Kalman filtering (0.43 ms), and displaying the image (83 ms).
+Hence, reconstructing the image is clearly the most time-consuming task and the NNK framework only adds a small computational overhead.

 Preliminary tasks include generating training data and training the neural network.
-Training data with 8800 rows was generated in about an hour.
-Training the neural network took on average only 20 seconds with a median of 17 seconds (over 10 training attempts).
-Generating the training data and training the neural network has to be done only once which means that tracking is essentially performed in real-time.
-Computations were performed on a workstation with AMD Ryzen Threadripper 2950X processor and 32 GB RAM.
-The codes for NNK are written in MATLAB while the OpUS simulator uses routines compiled from C++ for CPU.
+Training data with 8800 rows were generated in about 1 h.
+Training the neural network took on average only 20 s with a median of 17 s (over ten training attempts).
+Generating the training data and training the neural network has to be done only once, which means that tracking is essentially performed in real time.
+Computations were performed on a workstation with AMD Ryzen Threadripper